 Instructions

-- Place water in a large saucepan over medium heat.
+- Place water in a large pot over medium heat.

-- Wait for a few minutes or for the bonito flakes sink to the bottom of the saucepan.
+- Let it steep for a few minutes or wait for the bonito flakes to sink to the bottom of the pot.

 - Line a sieve with a sheet of kitchen paper towel and place it over a large bowl.